MicrosoftDocs/connected-spaces/articles/get-started.md

 5. [Prepare and configure the network and install Azure Stack Edge](ase-installation.md).

 6. [Create a store](create-store.md).
-You'll use the mobile app to do this step.
+You'll use the mobile app on your Android or iPhone to do this step.

 7. [Pair a gateway](pair-gateway.md).
-You'll start with the mobile app on your Android or iOS phone, switch to your laptop, and then go back to the mobile app to finish pairing the gateway.
+You'll start with the mobile app, switch to your laptop, and then go back to the mobile app to finish pairing the gateway.

 8. [Add cameras to the gateway and add zones and skills for the camera](add-camera-skills.md).
 You'll use the mobile app to do this step.